element-hq/policies/docs/ems/privacy_notice.md

 This document explains how we process personal data, as it relates to:

 * *Element chat app users*: Element chat app users use Element to connect to any server that implements the Matrix Protocol.
 * *Element Customers*: Element Customers use Element Matrix Services (EMS) to provision and manage hosted homeservers.
-Apart from where otherwise noted, this document does **not** address data protections issues relating to the messaging and file data submitted by Users to the hosted homeserver instances.
+Apart from where otherwise noted, this document does **not** address data protections issues relating to the messaging and file data submitted by Users to the hosted homeserver instances, as this is the legal responsability of the Customer.
+For general Terms of Use for Homeserver users, please see: https://element.io/user-terms-of-service

 This document does not cover: